velascoandres/excalibur/README.md

 }
 ````
 For each method of the REST API an authorization strategy should be implemented.
 The parameters of each method
-are the request, the response and the reference to the controller (this last one is you need to make use of a
+are the request, the response and the reference to the controller (this last one is if you need to make use of a
 controller attribute).

 You can make use of any service inside the class, lets look the following example.